-Violators of the provisions of ethical corporate management will be disciplined pursuant to relevant CDFH regulations.
-Serious violations shall lead to dismissal of the personnel from his or her position or termination of his or her employment in accordance with applicable laws and regulations or the personnel policy and procedures of CDFH.
-CDFH will taken in response and other relevant disclose on its intranet information information. the actions taken in response and other relevant information.
-Article 21 CDFH shall disclose the Article 22 CDFH shall disclose the Modify the article measures taken for implementing measures taken for implementing number. ethical corporate management and ethical corporate management and the status of implementation on the status of implementation on CDFH's website, annual reports, CDFH's website, annual reports, and prospectuses, and shall disclose and prospectuses, and shall their ethical corporate management disclose their ethical corporate best practice principles on the management best practice Market Observation Post System. principles on the Market · Observation Post System.
-Article 22 CDFH shall at all times Article 23 CDFH shall at all times Modify the article monitor the development of monitor the development of number and wordings as relevant local and international relevant local and international appropriate. regulations concerning ethical regulations concerning ethical corporate management and corporate management and encourage CDFH employees to make encourage their directors, suggestions, based on which the managers, and employees to make adopted ethical corporate suggestions, based on which the management policies and measures adopted ethical corporate taken will be reviewed and improved management policies and measures with a view to achieving better taken will be reviewed and implementation of ethical improved with a view to achieving management. better implementation of ethical management. management.
-Article 23 When CDFH submits these Article 24 When CDFH submits Modify the article Principles to the board of directors these Principles to the board of number. for discussion, the board of directors directors for discussion, the board number. shall take into full consideration of of directors shall take into full each independent director's consideration of each independent ' opinions.
-Any objections or director's opinions.
-Any objections reservations of any independent director shall be recorded in the or reservations of any independent director shall be recorded in the minutes of the board of directors minutes of the board of directors meeting.
-An independent director meeting.
-An independent director that cannot attend the board that cannot attend the board meeting in person to express meeting in person to express objections or reservations shall objections or reservations shall provide a written opinion before the provide a written opinion before board meeting, unless there is some the board meeting, unless there is legitimate reason to do otherwise, some legitimate reason to do and the opinion shall be specified in otherwise, and the opinion shall be the minutes of the board of directors specified in the minutes of the meeting. board of directors meeting.
+Violators of the provisions of ethical corporate management will be disciplined pursuant to relevant Modify the article number.

+Serious violations shall lead to CDFH regulations.
+Serious dismissal of the personnel from violations shall lead to his or her position or termination dismissal of the personnel of his or her employment in from his or her position or accordance with applicable laws termination of his or her and regulations or the personnel employment in accordance policy and procedures of CDFH. with applicable laws and regulations or the personnel policy and procedures of CDFH.
+CDFH will disclose on its CDFH will disclose on its intranet information the actions intranet information the taken in response and other actions taken in response and relevant information. other relevant information.
+Article 21 CDFH shall disclose Article 22 CDFH shall Modify the article the measures taken for disclose the measures taken number. implementing ethical corporate for implementing ethical management and the status of corporate management and the implementation on CDFH's status of implementation on website, annual reports, and CDFH's website, annual prospectuses, and shall disclose reports, and prospectuses, and their ethical corporate shall disclose their ethical management best practice corporate management best principles on the Market practice principles on the Observation Post System.
+Market Observation Post System.
+Article 22 CDFH shall at all Article 23 CDFH shall at all Modify the article times monitor the development times monitor the number and wordings of relevant local and development of relevant local as appropriate. international regulations and international regulations 11 1 concerning ethical corporate concerning ethical corporate management and encourage management and encourage CDFH employees to make their directors, managers, and suggestions, based on which the employees to make adopted ethical corporate suggestions, based on which management policies and the adopted ethical corporate measures taken will be reviewed management policies and and improved with a view to measures taken will be achieving better implementation reviewed and improved with a of ethical management. view to achieving better implementation of ethical management.
+Article 23 When CDFH submits Article 24 When CDFH Modify the article these Principles to the board of number. submits these Principles to the number. directors for discussion, the submits these Principles to the board of directors for number. directors for discussion, the board of directors shall take into number.